Single Origin Coffee

 This exceptional coffee is smooth with a sweet creamy body.
 It has a pleasantly balanced acidity with prominent flavors of walnut and cocoa powder.
 The soft swallow makes this coffee an easy drinker.
 The smooth richness this coffee demonstrates as espresso makes for much enjoyment.

-First, the farmer picks a ripe cherry, and takes it to the wet mill where it is pulped.
-Most wet-mills used in Papua New Guinea have old British machinery from when coffee came there in the early 1900s.
+These beans are fully washed.
+Coffees prepared via this process tend to be bright, and generally make a very clean cup.
+In this method, the farmer picks a ripe cherry, which is then taken to the wet mill where it is pulped.
 Pulping is the removal of the outermost fruit skin.
+Next it is put in water with any floaters being discarded as defects.
 The coffee is then fermented and washed to remove any remaining fruit.
-Next, it is sun dried on plastic tarps to 10-12% moisture content.
+It is then sun-dried to 10-12% moisture content.
 The parchment stays with the green bean until it is milled at the dry mill, after which it is ready for sorting, grading, bagging, and export.
-Coffee is hand sorted (most of the time by women) on the floor on jute sacks.
-This is unique to this region, as most perform this step on tables or conveyor belts.
-After export, we purchase the coffee and roast it to our specifications in order to unearth the origin flavors of these beans.
+At this point, we purchase the coffee and roast it to our specifications in order to unearth the origin flavors of these beans.

 Sumatra Mandheling Grade 1 coffee is sourced from family-owned farms located in North Sumatra Province on the island of Sumatra, Indonesia.
 The coffee is grown at an altitude of 975 – 1,800 meters in volcanic loam.
 Loam is soil composed mostly of sand and silt, with a small amount of clay.